kapitanov/blog/content/posts/pacelc-theorem/index.md

 But first, we should agree on the terminology!
 Two terms will be important for us today:

-- **Latency** - the PACELS theorem operates with the Latency as a (client-observed) duration of a write operation.
+- **Latency** - the PACELC theorem operates with the Latency as a (client-observed) duration of a write operation.
   The longer a client would have to wait until a write operation he has initiated completed - the higher the latency would be.
+  This is not only the duration of the write operation on a single node, but the overall duration of the write operation as observed by the client.
+  For clarity, the network round-trip time between the client and the system is not included in the latency.
-- **Consistency** - while the CAP theorem operates only with the strong consistency (linearizability), for the PACELS theorem the consistency is a spectrum: it might vary from the strong consistency to the eventual consistency.
+- **Consistency** - while the CAP theorem operates only with the strong consistency (linearizability), for the PACELC theorem the consistency is a spectrum: it might vary from the strong consistency to the eventual consistency.
+  For today's discussion, we will consider the consistency as the degree to which all nodes in the system have the same data after a write operation completes, ranging from 1 (only entry node has written the new data) to N (all nodes have written the new data).

 ## Setting up the stage